opendesk/design-playground/dev-notes.md

 First Post!

-Several types of scripts seem to be developing
+Several types of scripts seem to be developing in a somewhat natural progression, including:

 ### DXF readers
 These scripts read 2D DXF files downloaded from [OpenDesk](http://opendesk.cc] and transform the data into 3D.